Team-Synapse-UoM/ResNet-Implementation/README.md

 # ResNet-Implementation

 This repo trains a ResNet18 model on the MNIST dataset.
-The dataset is resized and normalized to fit the DenseNet model, and training is done using PyTorch.
+The dataset is resized and normalized to fit the ResNet model, and training is done using PyTorch.

 #### ResNet Architecture
 <img src="ResNet-18-architecture.png" alt="ResNet Architecture" width="75%" height="75%">